mathcodes/animated-ice-cream-parlor/README.md

 <img src="./framerIceCream.gif" width="80%" />

+## Description:

-## Description: This is a great app to get started usign some interesting animations Framer has to offer.
+This is a great app to get started with what Framer has to offer.
 Notice the use of buttons to toggle the state of animation, and how fluid the translations are.

 ## Usage
 Get the repo on your local machine (fork, clone, download), and use the following commands: